SuttonAshby/foxhallDesignCompany/README.md

     and shadow box

 multiple images for single listItem
-    find bay mom and and espresso images
+    find bay mom and and espresso images * DONE

 more uniform images for carousel and item list